 The cold temperatures might want to hold you back, but don’t let it stop you from playing in the snow and having a snowball fight with your family.
 Being outside for at least 15 minutes for two to three days and allowing the sun to reach your skin will give you more vitamin D. If it isn’t too cold out – Try to expose your arms, legs, and face to get the maximum amount of sun.
 If you know this isn’t going to be easy for you, look into taking vitamin D pills.
 Some doctors even believe that increasing the amount of vitamin D in your body is going to help with combating against COVID-19.(1) A lot of people use sun lamps to help treat seasonal affective disorder.
 Vitamin D helps to produce serotonin and melatonin.
 These are hormones that control mood and sleep.(2) They both play a big role in mental health.

 It can be so tempting to eat sugar cookies, candy canes, and all the sweets that come with the holidays.
 However, don’t let this affect your mental health.
 There have been many studies that show how eating healthy can improve mental health.
 Too much caffeine, especially, can cause a rise in anxiety.
 This doesn’t mean that you shouldn’t enjoy a good apple pie when the family comes to town.
 Enjoy the food you eat without feeling guilty, but always in moderation.
 There are so many good holiday recipes that you can make that are full of nutrients.
-Check out this article for some ideas.

 Getting exercise is difficult with the colder temperatures, but there are a lot of ways you can get around this.
 If you can afford the extra money, try getting a gym membership and taking some fun classes.
 Yoga is an activity that everyone needs to try at least once in their life.
 Try to brave the cold and take a quick walk around the neighborhood.
 This is going to be so helpful in maintaining your mental health, even though it might seem frustrating to get started.
 Fun activities, like ice skating and sledding may not seem like they give you a lot of exercise, but you would be surprised at how a little bit of exercise makes you feel so much better.
 Make sure that you’re still staying hydrated!